Centre for Youth Policy

 What We Talk About

-Each session is built around a question that matters to young democratic practitioners right now โ€” not abstract theory, but the live challenges of practising democracy in 2026, across different systems and contexts.
+Each session is built around a question that young democratic leaders are wrestling with right now — not abstract theory, but the live challenges of practising democracy in 2026, across very different systems and contexts.

 01